Choulla-Naresh8264/forte/README.md

-# cbc
+# forte
-content-based crytpography library based on functional encryption and signature primitives:
+a simple and strong cryptography and security library.

 # Supported primitives
 - RSA (CCA-secure OAESP padding in RO model)